 If you are a Strata Manager acting as an Office Bearer or someone who is currently fulfilling Office Bearers duties for an Owners Corporation then these frequently asked questions should provide insight into how necessary this “optional” cover is.

-Office Bearers Insurance is an important cover designed to provide protection to the Owners Corporation committee members against losses arising from alleged wrongful acts committed in the course of carrying out their duties as a committee.
-In what is becoming an increasingly litigious society, Owners Corporation committees should have the appropriate cover for this type of potential exposure.
+Office Bearers Insurance is an important cover designed to provide protection to the Owners Corporation Committee members against losses arising from alleged wrongful acts committed in the course of carrying out their duties as the committee.
+In what is becoming an increasingly litigious society, all Owners Corporation Committees should have the appropriate cover for this type of risk exposure.

-Should Owners Corporations take out Office Bearers Insurance?
+Should Owners Corporations take out Office Bearers Liability Insurance?

 Yes.
-Although this cover is not currently compulsory, Whitbread recommends Owners Corporations select the Office Bearers Liability section of the Strata Insurance policy as an additional cover.
+Although this cover is not currently compulsory, Whitbread strongly recommend Owners Corporations select the Office Bearers Liability section of the Strata Insurance policy as an additional cover.

 If I am a Strata Manager, am I covered by this policy?